-- Our project-level and receiving-entity level disclosures are available on our website at www.kosmosenergy.com/responsibility/transparency.php.
-Represents payments made directly to government for satisfaction of obligations per the Petroleum Agreements and/or Petroleum Sharing Contracts (PSCs), as applicable.
-In - to Chef du Bureau de Recouvrement of \$4.2 million representing W/H tax for services performed outside of Senegal but which were taxable in Senegal.
+- 1. Our project-level and receiving-entity level disclosures are available on our website at www.kosmosenergv.com/responsibility/transparency.php.

+2. Represents payments made directly to government for satisfaction of obligations per the Petroleum Agreements and/or Petroleum Sharing Contracts (PSCs), as applicable.
+In addition to the numbers above, Kosmos made payments to third party training providers and/or national oil company employees in accordance with training obligations per the PSCs totaling \$33,000 for Morocco, \$464,115 in Sao Tome and Principe, and \$300,000 in Equatorial Guinea. - 3.
+Primarily local payroll-related taxes and withholding taxes on interest payments as well as property taxes paid on pipe and tangible goods inventory stored at various onshore locations in the United States.
+These values are exclusive of withholding taxes remitted on behalf of service providers.
+In addition to the numbers above, Kosmos made payments to Chef du Bureau de Recouvrement of \$4.2 million representing W/H tax for services performed outside of Senegal but which were taxable in Senegal.

 4. In addition to this, Kosmos Energy paid the UK government \$450K in income tax payments during 2018.

 5. Primarily relates to donations made to the Ministry of Energy in Ghana and Staatsolie in Suriname and payment to Petroci in Cote d'Ivoire to acquire seismic data.

-- Kosmos Energy's indirect 50% participating interest in KTEGI's payments to the government during 2018.
-8. Royalties are paid to the Republic of Equatorial Guinea in barrels of oil out of Kosmos' working interest share of production.
-Production entitlements are paid to the Republic addition to the numbers above, Kosmos made payments to third party training providers and/or national oil company employees in accordance with training obligations per the PSCs totaling \$33,000 for Morocco, \$464,115 in Sao Tome and Principe, and \$300,000 in Equatorial Guinea.

-3. Primarily local payroll-related taxes and withholding taxes on interest payments as well as property taxes paid on pipe and tangible goods inventory stored at various onshore locations in the United States.
-These values are exclusive of withholding taxes remitted on behalf of service providers.
-In addition to the numbers above, Kosmos made payments of Equatorial Guinea in barrels of oil based on their participating interest.
-Production entitlements amounts disclosed above represent Kosmos' participating share received by the Republic of Equatorial Guinea.
-Based on the annual average of daily Brent prices in 2018 of \$71.31, the estimated value of royalties were approximately \$53.7 million and the estimated value of production entitlements were valued at \$69.1 million in Equatorial Guinea.

-Royalties are paid to the Government of Ghana in barrels of oil out of Kosmos' working interest share of production.
+- 6. Royalties are paid to the Government of Ghana in barrels of oil out of Kosmos' working interest share of production.
 Based on the annual average of daily Brent prices in 2018 of \$71.31, this is worth approximately \$38.7 million.
 United States amounts above are determined based on actual sales price.

-In late 2017, through a joint venture with an affiliate of Trident Energy, Kosmos Energy acquired all of the equity interest of an entity subsequently renamed Kosmos-Trident Equatorial Guinea, Inc. (KTEGI), which holds an 85% paying interest in the Ceiba Field and Okume Complex assets in Equatorial Guinea (Block G).
-Figures in the table represent
+7. In late 2017, through a joint venture with an affiliate of Trident Energy, Kosmos Energy acquired all of the equity interest of an entity subsequently renamed Kosmos-Trident Equatorial Guinea, Inc. (KTEGI), which holds an 85% paying interest in the Ceiba Field and Okume Complex assets in Equatorial Guinea (Block G).
+Figures in the table represent - Kosmos Energy's indirect 50% participating interest in KTEGI's payments to the government during 2018.